MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/LightningProviders.md

 ### Option 2: Referencing the library

-Additionally, it's straightforward to add the required Lightning providers Nuget reference and support to a new or existing application.
+Additionally, it's straightforward to add the required Lightning providers NuGet reference and support to a new or existing application.
 Follow the steps below:

-1. In your application, right click the project and click the "Manage NuGet Packages..." menu item
+1. In your application, right-click the project and click the "Manage NuGet Packages..." menu item
 ![UWP Project](../media/LightningProviders/manage-nuget-project.png)

 2. The NuGet Package Manager will open.
 In the Browse tab, search for the "Lightning SDK", making sure to check the "Include prerelease" checkbox.